allegroai/clearml-docs/docs/getting_started/main.md

 [![Watch the video](https://img.youtube.com/vi/s3k9ntmQmD4/hqdefault.jpg)](https://www.youtube.com/watch?v=s3k9ntmQmD4&list=PLMdIlCuMqSTnoC45ME5_JnsJX0zWqDdlO&index=1)

 ## Who We Are
-ClearML is supported by you :heart: and by the team behind [clear.ml](https://clear.ml), where we help enterprise companies build scalable MLOps.
+ClearML is supported by you :heart: and the [clear.ml](https://clear.ml) team, which helps enterprise companies build scalable MLOps.

 Join the ClearML community!
 Your contributions, questions, and input are always welcome.
 For more information, see [Community Resources](../community.md).